masaccio/picow_day_clock/README.md

 * Build an enclosure.
 I plan to create two shallow wooden boxes, put some brass between them and encase the LCD screens in class domes
 * Get the Windows CI build working for the test and coverage build
 * Make the configuration cleaner with better CMake overrides of `config.h`
+  * Switching between the upper and lower case weekday fonts
+* Allow configuration of the clock using a web interface to provide the wireless password and then store this in flash
 * And probably more...

 ## Introduction